ZhouWeiJosh/JoshuaChow.github.io/projects/capstone.md

 <img class="img-fluid" src="../img/rover_desert.jpg">

+The capstone project serves as a year long project that aims to utilizes ones knowledge obtained over the course of high school to a singular project.
+It consisted of three different branches, engineering, health, and business.

 Team Robotic Space Exploration, Team RoSE, is the robotics team in the University of Hawaii at Manoa which specializes in creating a mock Mars rover for a international competition called URC, University Rover Challenge.

 The competition is broken down into four main missions: